slatedocs/slate/source/includes/_users.md

 ### Optional Properties

-For a full list of the properties that may be set on an employee, see [the User object](#the-user-object).
+For a full list of the properties that may be set on a user, see [the User object](#the-user-object).

 <aside class="notice">
 The maximum batch size is <i>50</i> users.
 If exceeded, a <code>413: Request entity too large</code> HTTP response will be returned.